Updated by Brynhildur

 Enter a Name for the Logger, select an Owner and choose the Logger Type.
 A description for the logger can be stored as well.

-The Data Logger will have one or more Output Tables define.
+The data logger will have one or more Output Tables defined.
 Select all tables that should be imported into VDV.
 Each selected Output Table will become a new VDV Site.

-Commands allow users to send values to variables that are defined in the logger.
+Commands allow users to send values to variables defined in the logger.

 This allows users to perform actions in VDV that will result in changes in the data logger.
-The possible actions that can be performed are only limited by the imagination of the user.
+The user's imagination is the only limit of the possible actions that can be performed.

 Typical actions may include: